An Easy Way To Strain Yogurt Without Cheesecloth

 Of course, I still had to clean the strainer.

 (I was kidding about the ironing.)

-Then I got the idea to look for a strainer with mesh so fine no cheesecloth would be required.
+Then I got the idea to look for a strainer with mesh so fine it would require no cheesecloth.
 The end of my search was a bouillon strainer.

-Since writing this post, I have a new method of straining yogurt that includes using a paper coffee filter–the really big ones like restaurants use.
+Since writing this post, I have a new method of straining yogurt that includes using a paper coffee filter–the huge ones like restaurants use.
 They are available at restaurant supply stores and online.
 See this post for more information.

-Three Things to Look For in a Strainer:
+Three qualities to look for in a strainer:

 Consider the configuration of the strainer.

 It can affect the strain time.
 The conical shape of my favorite strainer seems to work faster than the shallow-bowl shape of the cheaper strainers because of the larger surface area.
 Not a big deal, I guess, but one more reason to pay a little more if you’re a serious Greek yogurt fan.

 The bigger, the better.
 Straining in batches is a hassle.
 I make more than a gallon of yogurt a week, so you can imagine how difficult it would be to strain 1 or 2 cups at a time.
 My favorite strainer will hold 2 quarts– a perfect match for the 2-quart batter bowl I use to incubate my yogurt.